Data quality

 Data quality refers to the state of qualitative or quantitative pieces of information.
 There are many definitions of data quality, but data is generally considered high quality if it is "fit for [its] intended uses in operations, decision making and planning".
-Moreover, data is deemed of high quality if it correctly represents the real-world construct to which it refers.
-Furthermore, apart from these definitions, as the number of data sources increases, the question of internal data consistency becomes significant, regardless of fitness for use for any particular external purpose.
+Data is deemed of high quality if it correctly represents the real-world construct to which it refers.
+Apart from these definitions, as the number of data sources increases, the question of internal data consistency becomes significant, regardless of fitness for use for any particular external purpose.

 People's views on data quality can often be in disagreement, even when discussing the same set of data used for the same purpose.
-When this is the case, data governance is used to form agreed upon definitions and standards for data quality.
+When this is the case, businesses may adopt recognised international standards for data quality (See #International Standards for Data Quality below).
+Data governance can also be used to form agreed upon definitions and standards, including international standards, for data quality.
 In such cases, data cleansing, including standardization, may be required in order to ensure data quality.

 Definitions

 Defining data quality is difficult due to the many contexts data are used in, as well as the varying perspectives among end users, producers, and custodians of data.

 From a consumer perspective, data quality is: